ZiggyCreatures/FusionCache/docs/AGentleIntroduction.md

 </div>

-## :twisted_rightwards_arrows: Cache Levels ([more](CacheLevels.md))

-There are 2 caching levels, transparently handled by FusionCache for you.

-These are:
-- **Primary**: it's a memory cache, is always there and is used to have a very fast access to data in memory, with high data locality.
-You can give FusionCache any implementation of `IMemoryCache` or let FusionCache create one for you
-- **Secondary**: is an *optional* distributed cache (any implementation of `IDistributedCache` will work) and, since it's not strictly necessary and it serves the purpose of **easing a cold start** or **coordinating with other nodes**, it is treated differently than the primary one.
-This means that any potential error happening on this level (remember the [fallacies of distributed computing](https://en.wikipedia.org/wiki/Fallacies_of_distributed_computing) ?) can be automatically handled by FusionCache to not impact the overall application, all while (optionally) logging any detail of it for further investigation

-Everything is handled transparently for you.

-You can read more [**here**](CacheLevels.md), or enjoy the complete [**step by step**](StepByStep.md) guide.
 ## :house_with_garden: Feels Like Home

 FusionCache tries to feel like a native part of .NET by adhering to the naming conventions of the standard **memory** and **distributed** cache components: